What is ASTERIX CAT-240?

-Learn about the practical use of ASTERIX CAT-240 messages for the network distribution of radar video.
+ASTERIX CAT-240 is a documented standard for the network distribution of radar video.

 The standard, which has emerged from the European Air Traffic Control community, offers a method of harmonising the exchange of radar video from a sensor or server into multiple display clients.
 This page describes the background to the standard and explains some of the practical challenges for deployed systems in terms of IP fragmentation, compression and standards.